CLARIAH/mediasuite-info/docs/quick-start-guide.md

 Quick Start Guide
 ===

 This tutorial shows you how to use the CLARIAH Media Suite.
-Before starting the tutorial, we recommend you to read: [What is the Media Suite?](http://mediasuite.clariah.nl/documentation/faq/what-is-it)
+Before starting the tutorial, we may want to read: [What is the Media Suite?](http://mediasuite.clariah.nl/documentation/faq/what-is-it)

-To get started using the Media Suite, we recommend to do the following:
+To get started using the Media Suite, do the following:

 - [Log into the Media Suite](<http://mediasuite.clariah.nl/documentation/howtos/login>)
 - [Create a "user project" in your Workspace](<http://mediasuite.clariah.nl/documentation/howtos/user-projects>)